About

 Our Students

 Our young people make our school.
 They support one another across the age range, they work hard, they treat one another with respect and they make the very best of the opportunities they are given.
 Ofsted were so impressed when they came to the school in October 2013 that they gave the school the rare “Outstanding” judgement for Behaviour and Safety.
-Their previous judgements were confirmed in our most recent short inspection in 2018.
+Their previous judgements were confirmed in our most recent short inspection in 2018 and 2023.

 GCSE Results